Results

 Longitudinal Volatility

 Interactive line plots assess how volatile a dependent variable (ASV or taxonomic group) is over a continuous, independent variable (e.g., time) in one or more groups.
-Select which ASV or taxa to plot on the y-axis to examine how variance in diversity and other metadata changes across time (set with the state-column parameter) in groups of samples and in individual subjects (set with the individual-id-column parameter).
+Select which ASV or taxa to plot on the y-axis to examine how variance in diversity and other metadata changes across time (set with the state-column parameter) in groups of samples and in individual subjects (set with the individual-id-column parameter)

-Regional ASV Volatility
+Regional ASV Volatility SE, N-Pacific, PacIsland, NE

-Regional Genus Volatility
+Regional Genus Volatility SE, N-Pacific, PacIsland, NE

 Identify features that are predictive of a numeric metadata column, state_column (e.g., time), and plot their relative frequencies across states using interactive feature volatility plots.
 A supervised learning regressor is used to identify important features and assess their ability to predict sample states. state_column will typically be a measure of time, but any numeric metadata column can be used.